Learning Support

 How does Learning Support support the Access Arrangement process?

 Learning Support works closely with teachers to gather information based on any substantial and persistent needs a student may display.
 Any referral for a difficulty must originate from the class teachers and must be apparent in a student’s everyday working, not just in test situations.
-Students must be monitored for at least a year and observed to have continual difficulty compared to their peers before any form of assessment is considered.
+Students must be monitored for at least a school year and observed to have continual difficulty compared to their peers before any form of assessment is considered.
 These processes are set out by the Joint Council for Qualifications, the JCQ.

 Assessment specific to access arrangements takes place in-house, is non-chargeable and occurs between Y9-10 or in Y12 for pupils new to the school.
-All arrangements are formalised before Y11 and Y13 in order that they are fully established as the student’s normal way of working prior to formal examinations.
+All arrangements are formalised before Y11 and Y13 in order that they are fully established as the student’s normal way of working prior to Mock examination series.
 In Sixth form, if difficulties are observed, a student is monitored over Y12 for evidence of need.
 If a student has learning difficulties, the school or college’s appointed assessor must conduct the assessment to determine the need for access arrangements such as 25% extra time.